mvolkmann/blog/src/htmx.md

 "If your server can render different content for the same URL depending on some other headers, you need to use the `Vary` response HTTP header.
-For example, if your server renders the full HTML when the `hx-request` header is missing or `false`, and it renders a fragment of that HTML when `hx-request: true`, you need to add `Vary: HX-Request`.
+For example, if your server renders the full HTML when the `HX-Request` header is missing or `false`, and it renders a fragment of that HTML when `HX-Request: true`, you need to add `Vary: HX-Request`.
-That causes the cache to be keyed based on a composite of the response URL and the `hx-request` request header — rather than being based just on the response URL."
+That causes the cache to be keyed based on a composite of the response URL and the `HX-Request` request header — rather than being based just on the response URL."

 ## HTTP Response Headers